WenyuanShao/Notes/experiment_design_2nd.md

 + Three lines for the throughput of EOS, RR EOS and LINUX.
 The other three are for the % of deadline met.

-### Long NF chain: (still thinking)

-**Story:** This experiment is a more realistic application which include a longer chain and higher computation requirement.
-One flow is going to go through _tcp stack, firewall, inference, firewall, etc_.
+### Edge Inference:

+**Story:** It would be very reasonable to put some inference on Edge servers.
+Moreover, _firewall -> inference -> firewall_ is a very reasonable chain structure.

 **Experiment design**

-+ chain structure: a longer chain (5-15).
++ chain structure: _UDP related NF, firewall, inference, firewall_
-+ **No merges considered**, considering the chain affect after `MMA` decide do update the deadline of a `fwp chain` to a smaller one when it decide to copy a packet from a thread with much earlier deadline.
-This will make the _OFFSET_ not working.
-+ On LINUX, we will have a similar structure which includes multiple processes.
-Each of these processes are representing a NF.
-For click NFs, we just need one click instance running in a process on LINUX.
++ Input data can only be fit in three three packets so these three packets will be batched in the ring.

 **Aiming graph:**

-+ x-axis: utilization.
++ x-axis: flow number.

 + y-axis: % of the flows meet its deadline.

-+ Multiple lines for different chain number. **(?)**
++ Multiple lines for EOS, RR EOS and LINUX